 Focus groups make sense when the primary goals of the research are to:

-- Explore feelings, perceptions and motivations
+- Explore feelings, perceptions, and motivations

 - Understand why consumers react to a product or advertising message in a certain way

-- Explore issues to form hypotheses when none exist
+- Form hypotheses when none exist

-- Understand the story and why behind the numbers from quantitative studies or key performance metrics (e.g. sales)
+- Understand the story and why behind the numbers from quantitative studies or key performance metrics (e.g., sales)

 In an article by Freya Gaertner, she quotes Karen Sandberg who in a Harvard Management Communication Letter writes, “use focus groups not to draw conclusions, but to understand the conclusions drawn.”

-Focus groups are not appropriate for:
+Focus groups are NOT appropriate for:

 - Making go/no-go decisions on product, advertising, or promotion launches